Mel Brooks put it best when he said,

 others, by author William Knoedelseder.

-Lewis has a cameo role in the Bogdanovich film, “She’s
+Lewis had a cameo role in the recent Bogdanovich film, “She’s

-Funny That Way,” starring Jennifer Aniston, Owen Wilson, and
+Funny That Way,” starring Jennifer Aniston, Owen Wilson, along

-set the stage and led to his first major dramatic role as the lead
+and led to his first major dramatic role as the lead character,

-character, Jimmy Epstein, an addict fighting for his life in the
+Jimmy Epstein, an addict fighting for his life in the indie film,

-indie film, "Drunks," along with a brilliant cast that
+"Drunks," along with a brilliant cast that includes Dianne

-includes Dianne Weist, Faye Dunaway and Amanda Plummer.
-Built around
+Weist, Faye Dunaway and Amanda Plummer.
+Built around an AA meeting,

-an AA meeting, he received rave reviews.
-He also starred in the
+he received rave reviews.
+He also starred in the multi-generationally

 With scores of diverse guest acting appearances in TV series and

-Night Live" time slot at its highest ratings period.
-Late night
+Live" time slot at its highest ratings period.
+Late

-TV viewers and media junkies in general are familiar with his frequent
+night TV viewers and media junkies in general are familiar with